Flashing Firmware To Your Keyboard

 Download: https://github.com/qmk/qmk_toolbox/releases

-Tip: QMK.Toolbox.pkg is for Mac, qmk_toolbox_install.exe is for Windows
+Tip: QMK.Toolbox.pkg is for Mac OS, qmk_toolbox_install.exe is for Windows

 Install and run QMK Toolbox (please allow driver installation), it looks like this: